 Share:

 Congratulations recent college grads!
 You're finally out there in the real world.
 For many of you, this means that it's time to start thinking about getting your first apartment after college.
 To help you know what to expect from the process, we went to Chris Hawkes, President of West & Woodall Property Management.
-He offers these ten tips to help recent graduates navigate renting in the Triangle.
+He offers these ten tips to help recent graduates learn how to get a first apartment after college.

 Determine Affordability Based on Your Finances